Legionella Risk Assessment

 • Any other water equipment

-What is Legionella and why is it a risk?
+What is Legionella and Why is it a Risk?

 Legionella is a type of bacteria commonly found in water sources such as lakes, rivers, and reservoirs.
 When this bacteria is present in man-made water systems such as cooling towers, hot tubs, and plumbing systems.
 It can multiply and spread through the air in the form of droplets.
 If these droplets are inhaled, they can cause Legionnaires’ disease, a severe form of pneumonia that can be fatal.
 Legionella risk assessments are important because they help identify potential sources of Legionella in a workplace and allow for measures to be taken to prevent its spread.